Code-Institute-Submissions/Memory-Game-15/README.md

-# Audio Memeory Game - ECHO
+# Audio Memory Game - ECHO

-This project repesents my second milestone project for Code Institute  Full Stack Web Developer program.
-Creating this web aplication was tremendous challenge for me and after completing it I feel that I learn a lot more about javascript and what it takes to be good coder.
+This project represents my second milestone project for Code Institute  Full Stack Web Developer program.
+Creating this web application was a tremendous challenge for me and after completing it I feel that I learn a lot more about javascript and what it takes to be good coder.
 I decided to make this web app after my first project idea wasn't on point with the requirements for second milestone project.
 I decided that audio memeory game was a good spin on classical memory card game.
-It was created in relatively short period durnig which spend 10+ hours daily infront of PC, so it probablyhas some begginers downfalls.
+It was created in relatively short period durnig which spend 10+ hours daily infront of PC, so it probably has some beginners downfalls.
 -  **[Live Site](https://wertzhog.github.io/Memory-Game/ )**
 ## Design
-I desided to make design of this game simple and responsive across devices.
-My main focus was developing javascript funcionality since it was challenge to do something like this for the first time on my own.
+I decided to make design of this game simple and responsive across devices.
+My main focus was developing javascript functionality since it was challenge to do something like this for the first time on my own.

 ### User stories

 * As a user I want this game to be challenging and fun.
 * As a user I want to keep score and time on my screen.
-* As a user I want to havemore challenging level of game.
+* As a user I want to have more challenging level of game.
 * As a user I want to me able to restart game.

 ### Mockups

     * I used Figma to create mockup [mockup](https://github.com/Wertzhog/Memory-Game/tree/master/assets/mockups)
-    * Desing is itentionaly same across devices.
+    * Desing is intentionally the same across devices.

 ## Features

-### Exisiting Features
+### Existing Features

-* **Start screen overlay** - allows users to get information about game and to start game.
+* **Start screen overlay** - allows users to get game information and to start game.
                             - I didn't use any CSS frameworks since game has very simple design.

 * **Victory/Game Over overlay** - created to give user option to choose more difficult level or stop playing game.